WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 2. STORYTELLING

 Tonality functions as an enhancement of rhythmic structure.
-Tonal rise and fall, tension and resolution, or cadence towards or away from a tonal centre are things that work within the poetic, storytelling structure of groove.
+Tonal rise and fall, tension and resolution, or cadence towards or away from a tonal centre – the fundamentals of tonal progression – are things that work within the poetic, storytelling structure of groove.
 The groove or rhythmic matrix is what generates musical meaning first and foremost.
 Without it, tonality might sound pretty, like windchimes, but you need the syntax of rhythmic structure to make tonality sound truly meaningful or tuneful.
 It may seem a little counterintuitive, but by training yourself to know precisely where you are within the nested rhythmic structure of the groove whilst tagging every rhythm cell moment by moment, you will be able to use a poetic or storytelling feeling to understand and express tonal relationships properly.

 THE PERFORMANCE MODEL VS. THE FLUENT MODEL

 The attraction of the conventional performance model is that it offers a hiding place from deep-seated fear and shame that so many of us have around self-expression.
-So you may need to dig deep to understand the ways that fluency on the keys differs fundamentally from the common approach, to work hard tackling your blockages and resisting the temptation to switch back to the performance model.
+So you may need to dig deep to understand the ways that fluency on the keys differs fundamentally from the common approach, to work hard tackling your blockages and resisting the temptation to switch back to a performance model.

 Below is a breakdown and comparison of these two approaches.